AlphaCode-AI/alphacode-ai.github.io/_posts/2022-02-15-redblacktrees.md

 #### Algorithm

-# if have time change color rule to start red and check if root + update yellow arrow position make more sense

 - [1] If tree is empty, first node (root node) is always black
 - [2] If tree is *not* empty, new node is always red
 - [3] If parent node is black - EXIT